Our Design Edit

 Aug 26, 2022

 When it comes to designing a new home, many people look to the Mediterranean for inspiration, especially around Sacramento or California in general.
 This style of architecture fits well within the California landscape and is both timeless and elegant.
 If you’re interested in bringing the charm of the Mediterranean into your own home, there are a few essential elements that you should keep in mind.
 In this blog post, we will take a look at some of the most important aspects of Modern Mediterranean interior design.
 So if you’re ready to start planning your dream home, keep reading!
-If you have any specific questions regarding the design of your Mediterranean remodel or new construction home, always feel free to reach out to us here :)
+If you have any specific questions regarding the design, renovation, or new construction process of your Mediterranean home, always feel free to reach out to us via our contact form here .

 The Modern Mediterranean style home can be very pared down and have subtle details.
 Lots of white contrasted with natural finish materials and iron or steel.
 We are using a lot of metal now, such as steel windows and doors or aluminum clad windows to better withstand the heavy wear of the California sun.
 A pared down backdrop can accommodate both modern and traditional furniture to create your desired aesthetic.